NuLeaf Naturals Continues Expansion in Sprouts Farmers Market

 - Full Spectrum CBD Softgels 300mg/20 Softgels

 NuLeaf Naturals has become a market leader in premium hemp extracts to promote a healthy body and mind.
-Founded in 2014, NuLead Naturals is an established industry innovator, evidenced by their exclusive Full Spectrum Multicannabinoid™– a balanced formula designed to promote wellbeing.
+Founded in 2014, NuLeaf Naturals is an established industry innovator, evidenced by their exclusive Full Spectrum Multicannabinoid™– a balanced formula designed to promote wellbeing.
 This daily blend contains several essential cannabinoids – CBD, CBG, CBN, and CBC – in equal amounts to supercharge the endocannabinoid system.
 Further, they are among the few brands on the market currently offering a plant-based softgel.

-For more information and sample their products, visit the NuLeaf Naturals at booth 3456 at Natural Products Expo West until March 12, and use their store locator to find NuLeaf Naturals' products in a Sprouts store near you.
+For more information and to sample their products, visit the NuLeaf Naturals at booth 3456 at Natural Products Expo West until March 12, and use their store locator to find NuLeaf Naturals' products in a Sprouts store near you.

 About NuLeaf Naturals